RonPhan22/just-the-doc-jekyll-document/index.md

 ---
-title: Minimal layout test
+title: RPi Audio Player
 layout: minimal
 nav_exclude: true
 ---

 # Project Description
-This project uses a Raspberry Pi 4 Model B, with the help of Python and circuits, we created an audio player, embedded into our RPi.
+This project uses a Raspberry Pi 4 Model B, with the help of Python and circuits, we created an audio(.mp3) player, embedded into our RPi.